 Being a working musician, city-slicker, and general disliker of ridiculously loud music, big heavy amps are not my thing.
 While it would be a great honor to someday be featured on the venerable Rigs of Dad, for now I’ll save my back.
 My chosen tube amp to date is the classic 10″ Fender Princeton Reverb.
 Light enough to carry with one arm, and enough power to get me to the Tone-Zone®.

 However, one problem I have with smaller combo amps is that they can be difficult to hear in live situations.
-It’s not an issue with overall volume out in the venue, but with monitoring.
-Amps placed on the floor simply aren’t pointing in the right direction to be heard on stage.
+Amps placed on the floor simply aren’t pointing in the right direction to be heard by someone standing on stage.
 Sometimes I’ll hike my amp up on a chair, but that also takes up a lot of space and is unsightly.
-I knew that tilt-back legs, which allow an amp to point upward at an angle, were the solution to this.
+What I need is some tilt-back assembly, which would allow an amp to point upward at an angle.

 So what’s out there on the market?